oneapi-src/level-zero-spec/include/tools/PROG.md

 ## Inter-Function Instrumentation
 The following capabilities allow for a tool to intercept and redirect function calls:
-* Inter-module function calls - the ability to call functions between different modules; e.g., the applicaiton's module and a tool's module
+* Inter-module function calls - the ability to call functions between different modules; e.g., the application's module and a tool's module
 * [API Tracing](#at)

 For example, a tool may use API Tracing in any of the following ways:
 * ::xeModuleCreate - replace a module handle with instrumented module handle for all functions
-* ::xeFunctionCreate - replace a function handle with instrumented function handle for all call sites
+* ::xeKernelCreate - replace a kernel handle with instrumented kernel handle for all call sites
 * ::xeModuleGetFunctionPointer - replace a function pointer with instrumented function pointer for all call sites
-* ::xeCommandListAppendLaunchFunction - replace a function handle with instrumented function handle at call site
+* ::xeCommandListAppendLaunchKernel - replace a kernel handle with instrumented kernel handle at call site

 ## Intra-Function Instrumentation
-The following capabilities allow for a tool to inject instructions within a function:
+The following capabilities allow for a tool to inject instructions within a kernel:
 * ::xetModuleGetDebugInfo - allows a tool to query standard debug info for an application's module
-* ::xetModuleGetFunctionNames - allows for a tool to query for all functions within an application's module
+* ::xetModuleGetKernelNames - allows for a tool to query for all kernels within an application's module
-* ::xetFunctionGetProfileInfo - allows a tool query detailed information on aspects of a function
+* ::xetKernelGetProfileInfo - allows a tool query detailed information on aspects of a kernel
 * ::xeModuleGetNativeBinary - allows for a tool to retrieve the native binary of the application's module, instrument it, then create a new module using the intrumented version
 * [API Tracing](#at) - same usage as Inter-Function Instrumentation above